|

 ANSWERS:

 (b) TOSFOS (DH Ela) explains that an Eruv could have been made on Erev Shabbos.
 However, even if an Eruv would have been made, the Nochri's arrival on Shabbos would have invalidated it.
 Since the Eruv is not operative from the moment that the Nochri arrives, it is called a case of "Ein Me'arvin."
-Even though the Eruv was valid on Erev Shabbos when it was made, it is now considered a case of "Ein Me'arvin" since the Eruv cannot work once the Nochri returns.
+Even though the Eruv was valid on Erev Shabbos when it was made, it is now considered a case of "Ein Me'arvin" since the Eruv is not effective once the Nochri returns.

 The RITVA answers that it is called "Ein Me'arvin" because we never know whether the Nochri will consent to rent his Reshus to us.
 Since we do not know if he will consent when he arrives, even if he eventually does consent Bitul is not an option because the Eruv made on Erev Shabbos was not one that was certainly going to help, because it was possible that the Nochri would refuse to cooperate.
 Therefore, it is called a case of "Ein Me'arvin."